usatales.com

 2.2.
 Devil’s Pass: Summit Creek Loop

-This is a 20-mile loop for backpacking from Devils Pass Alaska, to the summit creek trail.
+This is a 20-mile loop for backpacking from Devil’s Pass to the Summit Creek trail.

-Though not suitable for bikes and winter, this is a hiker’s paradise, and the sceneries are also perfect.
+Though not suitable for bikes and winter, this is a hiker’s paradise, and the scenery is also perfect.
 If this is the first time for you, an overnight hike is just perfect for your group.

 The hike starts from the Devils Creek Trailhead parking lot.
 After roughly 10 miles, you get to choose whether you want to go south to the resurrection trail or north.